-designation identifies oils formulated to provide a higher level of protection against soot-related viscosity increase and viscosity loss due to shear in diesel engines.
+5. PLUS Classifications API currently licenses two PLUS classifications for use in the lower portion of the API Donut: CI-4 PLUS and SN PLUS.
+CI-4 PLUS identifies oils formulated to provide a higher level of protection against soot-related viscosity increase and viscosity loss due to shear in diesel engines.
 When originally introduced, CI-4 PLUS identified CI-4 oils meeting a higher level of performance.
 CK-4 and CJ-4 oils include all CI-4 PLUS performance requirements.
-CI-4 PLUS appears in the lower portion of the API Service Symbol Donut.
+When originally introduced, SN PLUS identified API SN oils meeting a higher level of performance.
+API SP oils include all SN PLUS requirements.

-certain XW-30 oils specifically formulated for use in select high-speed four-stroke cycle diesel engines designed to meet 2017 model year on-highway greenhouse gas (GHG) emission standards, API FA-4 oils are not interchangeable or backward compatible with API CK-4, CJ-4, CI-4 with CI-4 PLUS, CI-4, and CH-4 oils.
+6. The API Service Symbol with FA-4 FA-4 and the FA-4 Donut identify certain XW-30 oils specifically formulated for use in select high-speed four-stroke cycle diesel engines designed to meet 2017 model year on-highway greenhouse gas (GHG) emission standards.
+API FA-4 oils are not interchangeable or backward compatible with API CK-4, CJ-4, CI-4 with CI-4 PLUS, CI-4, and CH-4 oils.
 Refer to engine manufacturer recommendations to determine if API FA-4 oils are suitable for use.

 The current and previous ILSAC standards and API Service Categories are listed here.
 Vehicle owners should refer to their owner's manuals before consulting these charts.
 Oils may have more than one performance level.
 For automotive gasoline engines, the latest ILSAC standard or API Service Category includes the performance properties of each earlier category and can be used to service older engines where earlier category oils were recommended.

-ILSAC STANDARD FOR PASSENGER CAR ENGINE OILS

-Name Status Service GF-5 Current Introduced in October 2010, designed to provide improved high temperature deposit protection for pistons and turbochargers, more stringent sludge control, improved fuel economy, enhanced emission control system compatibility, seal compatibility, and protection of engines operating on ethanol-containing fuels up to E85.
-GF-4 Obsolete Use GF-5 where GF-4 is recommended.
-GF-3 Obsolete Use GF-5 where GF-3 is recommended.
-GF-2 Obsolete Use GF-5 where GF-2 is recommended.
-GF-1 Obsolete Use GF-5 where GF-1 is recommended.
+ILSAC STANDARDS FOR PASSENGER CAR GASOLINE ENGINE OILS Name Status Service GF-6A Current Introduced in May 2020, designed to provide protection against low-speed pre-ignition (LSPI), timing chain wear protection, improved high temperature deposit protection for pistons and turbochargers, more stringent sludge and varnish control, improved fuel economy, enhanced emission control system protection and protection of engines operating on ethanol-containing fuels up to E85.
+GF-6B Current Applies only to oils having an SAE viscosity grade of OW-16.
+Introduced in May 2020, designed to provide protection against low-speed pre-ignition (LSPI), timing chain wear protection, high temperature deposit protection for pistons and turbochargers, stringent sludge and varnish control, improved fuel economy, emission control system protection and protection of engines operating on ethanol-containing fuels up to E85.
+GF-5 Obsolete Use GF-6A where GF-5 is recommended.
+GF-4 Obsolete Use GF-6A where GF-4 is recommended.
+GF-3 Obsolete Use GF-6A where GF-3 is recommended.
+GF-2 Obsolete Use GF-6A where GF-2 is recommended.
+GF-1 Obsolete Use GF-6A where GF-1 is recommended.
+Obeelete an May 1 2021